altimmons/LangNotes/Unraid.md

 !!!Note Note: On options above- with multiple values

                         `--dns` -The IP address of a DNS server.
 To specify multiple DNS servers, use multiple --dns flags.
-If the container cannot reach any of the IP addresses you specify, Google’s public DNS server 8.8.8.8 is added, so that your container can resolve internet domains.
+If the container cannot reach any of the IP addresses you specify, Google's public DNS server 8.8.8.8 is added, so that your container can resolve internet domains.
                         `--dns-search` -> A DNS search domain to search non-fully-qualified hostnames.
 To specify multiple DNS search prefixes, use multiple --dns-search flags.
                         `--dns-opt` -> A key-value pair representing a DNS option and its value.
-See your operating system’s documentation for resolv.conf for valid options.
+See your operating system's documentation for resolv.conf for valid options.
                         `--hostname` -> The hostname a container uses for itself.
-Defaults to the container’s ID if not specified.
+Defaults to the container's ID if not specified.